adrianco/slides/README.md

 Slide decks in pdf, powerpoint and keynote - mostly since [slideshare](http://www.slideshare.net/adriancockcroft) doesn't support Apple Keynote.
 Also, now that github is part of Microsoft, could we get Powerpoint supported directly?
 I'd like to manage changes and take pull requests for individual slides.

-Many of these decks have awsome animations that were created by http://silverfoxprod.com but the oeople that did them left...
+Many of these decks have awsome animations that were created by http://silverfoxprod.com but the people that did them left...

 Decks used to create videos in this playlist are also shared here (suffix video) https://www.youtube.com/playlist?list=PL_KXMLr8jNTnwkzV7SePa0jHFUG2qn0MA